-In modern times, stress and poor lifestyle choices have taken its toll on the physical and mental health of humanity.
+In modern times, stress and poor lifestyle choices have taken their toll on the physical and mental health of humanity.
 Yoga has emerged as a savior in these difficult times.
-It provides an opportunity to improve our health and relax our mind.
+It provides an opportunity to improve our health and relax our minds.
 This combination of dual benefits i.e. physical and mental health has attracted many people to start practicing yoga.

 The great sage Patanjali wrote Patanjali Yoga Sutras around two thousand years ago.
 Yoga as a discipline is cited in a multitude of texts from Vedas to Mahabharata.
 Patanjali’s Yoga Sutras is the essence of all the philosophies of Yoga combined.
 Patanjali compiled these philosophies into four chapters and one hundred and ninety-six sutras.

 The Sanskrit word Sutra translates into a formula or an aphorism also has a more physical meaning – a thread.
 Patanjali has beautifully strung the pearls of Yoga from ancient texts and practices into the thread of his writing.
 Thus, he has blessed the coming generations with a profound and logical system of the discipline of yoga in his timeless classic Yoga Sutras.